 Teaching Factors with Cards

-I decided to create factor cards for each number between 1 and 100.
+“Next I used factor cards for each number between 1 and 100.
 Each of my 25 students received four cards.
 They were asked to find all factor pairs for the number on each card.
-After all of the arrays, multiplication fact practice, games, divisibility rules, and prime factorization, they still struggled.
+After all of the arrays, multiplication fact practice, games, divisibility rules, and prime factorization, they still struggled.”
+A few teachers let out deep sighs.
+They felt the struggle too.

-I created a large Venn diagram using hula hoops.
+“Then I created a large Venn diagram using hula hoops.
 After finishing the factor cards, students wrote their numbers on it.
-They could easily see that 1 was the only square number that was not composite and that primes and composites form distinct sets with no overlapping.
-(Sorry, my students’ writing was too faint on our class diagram, so I’m showing you the answer key instead.)
+They could easily see that 1 was the only square number that was not composite and that primes and composites form distinct sets with no overlapping.”

 Time to Practice

-Identifying Factors (and Non-Factors) for a Given Number – We’ll also use some Finding Factors from Common Core Sheets.
-These sheets provide wonderful practice and test prep.
+Everyone looked relieved.
+Ms. Sneed continued, glancing at Mrs. Price nervously.
+“We also used some Finding Factors from Common Core Sheets.
+These sheets provided wonderful practice and test prep.
 The multiple-choice worksheets ask kids to find a number that is (or is not) a factor of a given number.
+Again, they’re short activities…”

-This is the ultimate goal.
+Ms. Sneed took a deep breath.
+“Finally, my kids were ready to list factors of numbers from one through one hundred.
+This was the ultimate goal.
 But listing factors for whole numbers from 1 to 100, which the standard requires, is no easy task.
-When kids can fill in factor sheets, your job is done.
+When kids can fill in factor sheets, your job is done.”